 At closing, the seller will execute the deed to the property, you will sign the loan documents, and funds will be collected and distributed.
 The closing agent will make sure that you have legal ownership of the property, and all closing fees will be paid out.
 Settling a mortgage loan is a legally binding process where procedures and stipulations may vary depending on local laws.
 The following inlcude tips along with a general description of what you can expect before, during, and after closing on a mortgage.

 Know who will be there.
 Of course you will be there, alongside a closing officer that will represent your lender or the title insurance company.
-The closing officers in Burbank, CA are there to make sure all the required documents are signed, and that the money from the sale is properly dispersed.
-You may also have an attorney or advissor present with you at closing.
+The Tarrant County, TX closing officers are there to make sure all the required documents are signed, and that the money from the sale is properly dispersed.
+You may also have an attorney or advisor present with you at closing.
 Sometimes real estate agents and sellers will be present at closing as well as a notary.
 Often buyers and sellers never see each other during the transaction, completing their paperwork in separate rooms.

 Before closing, you can review all of your documents with an attorney or legal aid to make sure there are no errors or complications.
 These documents should include: